 Linear Addressable: The addressable ad inserted into live programming.
 For example, DirecTV, Dish and Cablevision’s inventory is all linear addressable.

-OTT: Short for “over the top,” OTT content is video content transported over an internet connection via a connected device like a CTV or Start TV from a video provider to a connected device.
+OTT: Short for “over the top,” OTT content is video content transported over an internet connection via a connected device like a CTV or Smart TV from a video provider to a connected device.

 MVPDs: Short for “multichannel video programming distributor,” MVPDs are services that provide multiple television channels, like cable or satellite TV services including Comcast, DirecTV, DISH, etc.